Amanda Leduc: Awards

 In 2015, Leduc was a finalist for the Thomas Morton Memorial Prize in Fiction.
 Leduc's short story, "All This, and Heaven Too", was long-listed for the 2019 CBC short story prize.
 Disfigured was nominated for a 2021 Aurora Award in the category Best Related Work and was nominated in the non-fiction category at the 28th annual Hamilton Literary Awards.
 It was also nominated in the non-fiction category at the 2020 Governor General's Literary Awards.
-The Centaur's Wife is a finalist for the Ontario Library Associations' 2022 Evergreen Awards.
+The Centaur's Wife was a finalist for the Ontario Library Associations' 2022 Evergreen Awards.

+Her novel Wild Life was longlisted for the 2025 Giller Prize.